How to start Sashiko for Beginners

 Traditionally sashiko was done on linen fabric.
 Not because that was the rule, but because of lack of choice.
 These days, sashiko is done on cotton fabric by most Japanese stitchers.

-Junale, one of my favorite sashiko artists, does sashiko on shoes.
+JunAle, one of my favorite sashiko artists, does sashiko on shoes.
 You have zero excuses to delay your sashiko project if the only problem you face is not having “the right fabric.”

 Denim is hard work, but it's doable if you use a palm thimble.